 This does not impact Oracle B2C Service's continued support of the Wireless Application Protocol (WAP) functionality for end users.
 The only change is the removal of the Wireless Application Protocol (WAP) for agents.

 Starting in February 2012, WAP incident management for agents will be removed.
 You can no longer view notifications, manage incidents, view reports, or search reference numbers.

 Why is WAP Admin being removed?

-Oracle Service Cloud listens to clients, and focuses resources based on client demands.
-Oracle Service Cloud has considered our client's usage pattern and has learned that clients do not value the WAP Admin function.
-Due to the cost of maintaining this functionality and the desires of our clients to have more rich mobile functionality, Oracle Service Cloud is removing this rarely used feature in favor of other development efforts.
+Oracle B2C Service listens to clients, and focuses resources based on client demands.
+Oracle B2C Service has considered our client's usage pattern and has learned that clients do not value the WAP Admin function.
+Due to the cost of maintaining this functionality and the desires of our clients to have more rich mobile functionality, Oracle B2C Service is removing this rarely used feature in favor of other development efforts.

 What other methods are available to perform these functions?

 The Agent Console has all the administrative functionality provided through WAP Admin.
 The Accessibility Interface also has duplicative features.
 There are more feature rich interfaces available, and these are the primary means to manage incidents for a majority of the Oracle B2C Service client base.